alexamies/chinesenotes-go/README.md

 ```

 Note that the password needs to be SHA-256 hashed before inserting.
 If the user
-forgets their password, there is a password recovery function.
-This requires
+forgets their password, there is a password recovery function, which requires
-setup of a SendGrid account.
+setup of a [SendGrid](https://sendgrid.com) account and generation of an
+API, which is stored in the env variable SENDGRID_API_KEY.

 Set the environment variable PROTECTED, the SITEDOMAIN variable for cookies: